- Anal herpes sores are the reasons for intense pain in most cases.

 The patient was suspected of Proctitis and given painkillers with antibiotics and discharged from the hospital.

 Three days later, the patient again admitted to the hospital with severe anal sores and pain.
 The perianal sores seemed worsening than what the doctors observed earlier.

-Red bumps and ulcers form.
+Red bumps and ulcers formed during this time period.
 The physical examination pointed towards Anal Herpes hence Herpes Test was done.
 The diagnosis confirmed it as a herpes case.